Xiaomi Screen Replacement Cost UK 2026

 | Poco X5 Pro / X5 | £119.95–£139.95 |

 Diagnostics are free on standard screen repairs.
-Every screen carries a 27-month guarantee — more than double the 12 months most independent UK repairers offer.
+Every screen carries a 27-month guarantee — over two years of cover where most UK repairers stop at twelve months.
 If your exact variant is not listed, contact us for a quote.

 What drives the cost